The rise and fall of Delia’s, the catalog that ruled America

 All the other publications geared at this market were all about, like, ‘how to kiss a boy.’”

-The models, who were often scouted on the street, were “real” girls with personality; Delia’s’ stylists dressed them in crew-neck crop tops and baggy jeans and violet-colored mini dresses in equal measure, a prescient nod to the gender-neutral fashion world we know today.
+The models, who were often scouted on the street, were “real” girls with personality, and stylists dressed them in crew-neck crop tops and baggy jeans and violet-colored mini dresses in equal measure, a prescient nod to the gender-neutral fashion world we know today.
 The brand’s target audience—young women ages 10 through 24—were at the stage in life where they were beginning to find their voice, and Delia’s helped amplify it.
 The price point for its products—bottle cap belts, platform Mary Janes, metallic eyeshadow, bedazzled cardigans—were within reach for girls getting the catalog delivered to their (predominantly) middle-income households.
 “It was comparable to what you would find in your mall store, it wasn’t luxury pricing,” Trzaska says.

-Charlene Benson, Delia’s’ creative director of photography, was responsible for the brand’s widely replicated design style.
+Charlene Benson, the creative director of photography, was responsible for the brand’s widely replicated design style.
 In her role, she worked with photographers, stylists, art directors, and casting agencies to create the universe of cool that would define this generation’s transition from the late ’90s into the year 2000.

 “In the beginning, a lot of [the design choices] were about timeline and budget.
 But for the most part, the first people that worked on [the catalog] just wanted something really simple,” Benson says.
 “I loved figures on white, and I was working at Mademoiselle at the time, so I wanted to do something that didn’t quite look like what we were doing at Mademoiselle.
 I think a lot of the personality came out of the clothes and the personality of the models.”